chris-j-h/UKC-PKCS/README.md

-# Unbound Key Control PKCS#11 Extensions
+# Unbound Key Control PKCS#11 Extensions and Sample Code

+## Extensions

 The Unbound PKCS#11 library supports the standard PKCS#11 specifications.
 It supports PCKS#11 version 2.20, but also includes some of the features of the more advanced versions, 2.30 and 2.40.